pdf-raku/PDF-Class-raku/README.md

 ```

-## Gradual Types
+## Gradual Typing

-In general, PDF::Class provides accessors for structured access and safe update of PDF objects.
+In theory, we should always be able to use PDF::Class accessors for structured access and updating of PDF objects.

+In reality, a fair percentage of PDF files contain some issues (as reported by `pdf-checker.p6`) and PDF::Class itself
+is under development.

-However is is also possible to bypass these accessors; instead access hashes and arrays directly, giving raw access to the PDF data.
+For these reasons it possible to bypass PDF::Class accessors; instead accessing hashes and arrays directly, giving raw access to the PDF data.

 This will also bypass type coercements, so you may need to be more explicit.
 In
 the following example we cast the PageMode to a name, so it appears as a name